Chain Bridge Touring Caravan SiteNorthumberland

 Nina and Patrick have developed the site to cater for adults only just 50m from the River Tweed.

-Pitches are large hard standings and the list of guest facilities in a new, 4 star amenities building will impress.
+Pitches are all large hard standings, with electric and water, to each pitch and the list of guest facilities in a new, 4 star amenities building will impress.

-Riverside walks, fishing and a country pub are all close-by while the best of the Tweed Valley and Northumberland coast are all within 30 minutes’ drive.
+Riverside walks, fishing and country pubs are all close-by while the best of the Tweed Valley and Northumberland coast are all within 30 minutes’ drive.

 Our Facilities on Park